-Unlike some towns, Ellington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ellington are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ellington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ellington is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Ellington who work in office and administrative support (13.85%), sales jobs (11.03%), and business and financial occupations (8.64%).
+There are especially a lot of people living in Ellington who work in office and administrative support (11.11%), business and financial occupations (10.08%), and management occupations (10.05%).

 Also of interest is that Ellington has more people living here who work in computers and math than 95% of the places in the US.

+Ellington is a somewhat ethnically-diverse town.
 The people who call Ellington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ellington residents report their race to be White, followed by Asian.
-Important ancestries of people in Ellington include Italian, German, French , and English.
+Important ancestries of people in Ellington include Italian, Irish, German, English, and French.

 The most common language spoken in Ellington is English.
-Other important languages spoken here include Other Asian languages and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.